-- C8.1 The standard duration of full-time study towards specified awards is shown in the table in section B3.10.
-The standard duration for part-time undergraduate provision will normally exceed the full- time duration by two years and for postgraduate taught provision will normally exceed the full time duration by one year. - C8.2 A student is permitted to interrupt the continuous registration on their programme of study but must seek authorisation to do so from the Head of School (or nominee) prior to the commencement of that interruption of study.
+- C9.1 A student is permitted to interrupt the continuous registration on their programme of study but must seek authorisation to do so from the Dean of School (or nominee) prior to the commencement of that interruption of study.
 The application should be in writing and set out the reasons for interruption and the period of time requested for such interruption.
 Retrospective interruptions to study are not permitted.
 The period of authorised interruption shall normally be up to one year and exceptionally up to two years.
 A period of authorised interruption shall normally be no less than one month.
 Such periods of time would normally be considered as authorised absence.
-If an interruption is not authorised but a student does not attend their course, the University may determine that a student's studies be terminated and apply its withdrawal procedures under section G13 of these regulations. - C8.3 Students who wish to interrupt their studies for longer than the period which can be authorised, or who fail to enrol for an academic year without authorised interruption, must seek readmission if they wish to resume their studies. - C8.4 An authorised interruption of study would normally require an adjustment to the expected end date of the programme by the equivalent period of time.
+If an interruption is not authorised but a student does not attend their course, the University may determine that a student's studies be terminated and apply its withdrawal procedures under section G13 of these regulations. - C9.2 Students who wish to interrupt their studies for longer than the period which can be authorised, or who fail to enrol for an academic year without authorised interruption, must seek readmission if they wish to resume their studies. - C9.3 An authorised interruption of study would normally require an adjustment to the expected end date of the programme by the equivalent period of time.

-C9 Attendance and Engagement
+C10 Attendance and Engagement

-- C9.1 Student attendance and engagement at timetabled learning activities of courses and modules is required.
-Notification of illness or exceptional requests for leave of absence must be made to the Head of School or nominee (usually the Course Leader). - C9.2 Students with continuous unauthorised absence may be deemed to have withdrawn from the course and the University may apply its withdrawal procedures.
-Students should be formally withdrawn as soon as possible so as not to incur unnecessary fees or other costs. - C9.3 Individual modules and/or courses may incorporate a specific attendance requirement as part of the assessment criteria for successful completion of a module.
+C10.1 Student attendance and engagement at timetabled learning activities of courses and modules is required.
+Notification of illness or exceptional requests for leave of absence must be made to the Dean of School or nominee (usually the Course Leader).
+However, implications for international students in relation to compliance with the requirements of their student visa must be considered.

+- C10.2 Students with continuous unauthorised absence may be deemed to have withdrawn from the course and the University may apply its withdrawal procedures.
+Students should be formally withdrawn as soon as possible so as not to incur unnecessary fees or other costs. - C10.3 Individual modules and/or courses may incorporate a specific attendance requirement as part of the assessment criteria for successful completion of a module.